Today's Articles

 *Eric Gravatt was born on this date in 1947.
 He is a Black musician, educator, and world-renowned jazz drummer and percussionist.

-From Philadelphia, Pennsylvania, Eric Kamau Gravatt is the only child of Clifford and Margo Gravatt.
-He graduated from Germantown H.S. in 1965 and has attended Cheyney State College, Temple University, Howard University, and the University of Minnesota.
+Eric Kamau Gravatt, the only child of Clifford and Margo Gravatt, is from Philadelphia, Pennsylvania.
+He graduated from Germantown High School in 1965 and has attended Cheyney State College, Temple University, Howard University, and the University of Minnesota.

-He has recorded with several artists from the mid-60s, including Byard Lancaster, Lloyd McNeill, Andrew White, Terumasa Hino, Eddie Henderson, and Joe Henderson.
-As an educator, he also taught at the Philadelphia students' Symphony Orchestra, at the New Thing Art & Architecture Center in Washington, DC, and with the African Heritage Dancers & Drummers.
+He recorded with several artists from the mid-60s, including Byard Lancaster, Lloyd McNeill, Andrew White, Terumasa Hino, Eddie Henderson, and Joe Henderson.
+As an educator, he also taught at the Philadelphia Students' Symphony Orchestra, the New Thing Art & Architecture Center in Washington, DC, and the African Heritage Dancers & Drummers.

-He has played with many of the greatest musicians and bands of jazz, including Woody Shaw, Howard Roberts, Albert Ayler, Sonny Fortune, Kenny Dorham, Gary Batz, and more.
+He has played with many of the greatest jazz musicians and bands, including Woody Shaw, Howard Roberts, Albert Ayler, Sonny Fortune, Kenny Dorham, Gary Batz, and more.
 Gravatt’s career attracted worldwide attention while he played with Weather Report, beginning with 1972's I Sing The Body Electric.
-After making the group's 1973's Sweetnighter, he decided to leave Weather Report and joined the group Natural Life in 1974.
+After making the group's 1973 Sweetnighter, he decided to leave Weather Report and joined the group Natural Life in 1974.

 Since then, Gravatt moved to Minneapolis, where he continued to play; he recorded with McCoy Tyner's Focal Point in 1977 and worked as a prison guard.
 He has always insisted that although he was disappointed with how the business of jazz had forced him into working outside music so that he and his family could survive, he felt no bitterness.
 During these years, he played with his band, Source Code.
 He also recorded with Bill Carrothers on 1986's The Artful Dodger.

-After retiring from working in the prison system, Gravatt currently runs a recording studio, directs a group, “Source Code,” and a publishing company, 1619 Music.
+After retiring from the prison system, Gravatt currently runs a recording studio, directs a group, “Source Code,” and owns a publishing company, 1619 Music.
 In 2004, he toured with Tyner's big band.
-Two years after this, he moved back to Philadelphia, where he worked in a trio with Tyner and Charnett Moffett, garnering rave reviews and performing at prestigious festivals in the USA and overseas.
+Two years later, he moved back to Philadelphia, where he worked in a trio with Tyner and Charnett Moffett, garnering rave reviews and performing at prestigious festivals in the USA and overseas.

 He has lectured at Georgetown Day School, the Children’s Theater Company, Swarthmore College, and more.